Kong Alternatives

 Strengths

-• +Pay-per-call with no monthly subscription
+• +Pay-per-call with no monthly subscription floor

 • +Native AWS integration (Lambda, Cognito, WAF, VPC)

-• +1M free calls/mo for first 12 months
+• +1M free calls per month for the first 12 months on new AWS accounts

 Trade-offs